A brief answer to the question, “Can dogs eat tuna fish?” is a simple, “Yes.” Dogs can have tuna, as it is not toxic to them.

 Smaller fish take in mercury, and then big fish like tuna eat those smaller fish.

-Determining is tuna bad for dogs depends in part on the size of the tuna fish being served.
+Can dogs eat tuna fish?
+To a certain extent, this could depend on the size of the tuna fish being served.

 This is relevant because, well, you don’t even need to guess which tuna has more mercury.

-So when feeding tuna fish for dogs, you should always try to choose skipjack or albacore tuna for a lower mercury content per serving.
+So when feeding tuna fish for dogs, always choose skipjack or albacore tuna for a lower mercury content per serving.

 Research shows that each fish has the following mercury content:

-However, researchers studying this issue have released the opinion that mercury levels in commercial dog food is not currently a concern.
+However, researchers studying this issue have released the opinion that mercury levels in commercial dog food are not currently a concern.

 For further reassurance, to date, no cases of mercury poisoning from tuna in dogs have been reported.